 Retail packaging and shelf placement are two critical factors in convincing a consumer to buy a product.
 Attractive, noticeable packaging helps customers see your merchandise, and so does a central placement at eye level.
 A more substantial shelf section with more items facing the aisle also helps them stand out.
 Meanwhile, the package's branding communicates the type of product and who it is best for.
 All these factors are crucial for a consumer packaged goods brand trying to win customers.

 A recent Nielsen study also observed that shoppers' sightlines naturally gravitate about 15 to 30 degrees below the height of their eyes.
 Shoppers tend to see and grab items at waist level first.
 Meanwhile, products' sheer volume makes them noticeable.
 More facings give merchandise a weightier presence.
-Increasing a product's share of visual inventory, or the percentage of facings it takes up within the category, significantly impacts sales.
+Increasing a product's share of visual inventory, or the percentage of facings, it takes up within the category, a.k.a. more shelf space, significantly impacts sales.

 How Retail Stores Prioritize Shelf Space

 Maximizing retail shelf space for your products requires a thorough understanding of how stores plan their shelf placement.
 Retailers generally place merchandise with higher margins and higher turnover at or around eye level.
 They also factor in accessibility and ease of location, product groupings and the flow of in-store traffic.
-They have three main goals.
+Retailers have three main goals in shelf space management.

 - To improve operational efficiency through stronger sales numbers and better inventory management.